ccnmtl/compiled3/content/articles/cloning-arbitrary-django-objects.md

 To clone the whole course, I have to deal with the relations of the course manually.
-Each course has relations Topics and Users (the course's instructors), and I only want to create a clone of the Topics.
+Each course has relations Topics and Users (the course’s instructors), and I only want to create a clone of the Topics.
 There is also some special handling needed for the General (default) topic of each course, noted in the comments below.